Thor: The Dark World: Development

 In June 2011, Walt Disney Studios set a July 26, 2013, release date for the Thor sequel with Chris Hemsworth reprising his role as the title hero.
 It was also reported that Branagh would not be returning as director but would likely be involved in a producing capacity.
 The Los Angeles Times cited the long commitment necessary for a special effects-heavy epic and the pressure to start the script process right away as reasons for Branagh's departure, although he was initially enthused by the chance to direct the sequel.
 Branagh noted, "It was a long time [making the first film] and they were way too quick for me to get straight back into another, [but] it was a pleasurable experience and a film I'm very proud of."
 The following day, Marvel formally hired Payne, one of the credited writers of the first film, to script the sequel.
+An early version of the film planned to feature Hela as the film's antagonist.
+However, Marvel Studios producer Craig Kyle explained that the Creative Committee from Marvel Entertainment was driving most of the decisions for the film and did not want a female villain because they did not believe they could sell toys based on her to young boys.
 In August, Brian Kirk entered early negotiations to direct the Thor sequel.
-The film would have marked Kirk's first time directing a big-budget motion picture, after having directed television series for HBO, Showtime and the BBC, including Game of Thrones.
+The film would have marked Kirk's first time directing a big-budget motion picture, after having directed television series for HBO, Showtime and the BBC, including Game of Thrones (2011–2019).

 In September 2011, Tom Hiddleston confirmed he would return in the sequel, speculating that in the film, "[Loki will] have to take responsibility for what he's done".
-Patty Jenkins, the director of Monster and the pilot episode of AMC's The Killing, entered early negotiations with Marvel Studios and Disney to direct the film, after Kirk had passed due to contractual sticking points that arose during negotiations.
+Patty Jenkins, the director of Monster (2003) and the pilot episode of AMC's The Killing (2011–2014), entered early negotiations with Marvel Studios and Disney to direct the film, after Kirk had passed due to contractual sticking points that arose during negotiations.
 Later in the month, Feige stated the sequel would "take Thor literally to other worlds" and would "primarily be the journey of that character, of he and Jane Foster and how the new dynamic with his father is working out, as well as what are the broader stakes for The Nine Worlds".
 On October 13, 2011, Marvel confirmed that Jenkins would direct the sequel and Natalie Portman would return to star.
 Disney also moved the release date for the film to November 15, 2013.